Quantitative bounds in the polynomial Szemer\'edi theorem: the homogeneous case: Introduction

-On a number of occasions Gowers \cite{gowersicm, gowerscdm, gowers01} has asked for an alternative proof of the polynomial Szemer\'{e}di theorem of Bergelson and Leibman \cite{bergelsonleibman96}, in particular a proof yielding quantitative bounds.
-The purpose of this paper is to provide a special case of such a result.
+In contrast with Szemer\'edi's theorem, all proofs of this polynomial generalisation proceed via ergodic methods.
+On a number of occasions, Gowers \cite{gowersicm, gowerscdm, gowers01} has asked for an alternative proof of the polynomial Szemer\'edi theorem, in particular a proof yielding quantitative bounds.
+The purpose of this article is to provide such a proof when the polynomials are homogeneous and of the same degree.

 \begin{theorem} Let $c_1, \dots, c_n \in \Z$.
 If $A \subset [N] := \set{1, 2, \dots, N}$ lacks configurations of the form

 then $A$ satisfies the size bound

 Here $c(n,k)$ is a positive absolute constant dependent only on the length and degree of the configuration \eqref{main config}. \end{theorem}